ae3wc/IP-Lookup/README.md

 # IP-Lookup
-This Program Will work as web service.
-Just run install_dependencies.sh file to install every python libraries.
+This Program Will work as a web service.
+Firstly, run sh install_dependencies.sh file to install all needed libraries.
 Then run IP-Lookup.py -p <webservice_port>.

 # Functionality
 The program will download the latest IP/AS database from a free repository: https://raw.githubusercontent.com/sapics/ip-location-db/main/asn.
 Then generates a Interval tree to run fast lookup function.
 Lookup time is about 1 ms for 385k IPprefix.